engagement-center/nestwatchR/README.md

 ## Data access :globe_with_meridians:

-Data from NestWatch is free to access either from the [`nw.getdata()`](https://engagement-center.github.io/nestwatchR/reference/nw.getdata.html) function in R or as a direct download from the [Mendeley Data Archive](https://data.mendeley.com/datasets/wjf794z7gc/2) or NestWatch
+Data from NestWatch are free to access either from the [`nw.getdata()`](https://engagement-center.github.io/nestwatchR/reference/nw.getdata.html) function in R or as a direct download from the [Mendeley Data Archive](https://data.mendeley.com/datasets/wjf794z7gc/2) or NestWatch